 “But I can relate to both the concept and manifestations of fairness.
 In this light, how do you think your message would be interpreted by a law abiding Palestinian?
 Your message says that the response – if not the answer – to Israel’s problems should be a Jewish reconnection with traditional spiritual values.
 That’s all well and good.
 But can we infer that Jews who reconnect at that level will also recognize the need and the mechanisms to reconnect with centrist Palestinians?

-“Your only mention of the Palestinian population was by inference – and that, by your reference to most recent, horrible suicide/homicide bombing.
+“Your only mention of the Palestinian population was by inference – and that, by your reference to the most recent and horrible atrocities.
 Are centrist Palestinians left to simply hope that a Jewish spiritual reconnection will play out in the form of reasonable political decisions and behavior (the wall/the settlements)?
 Is their only hope that G-d, in his wisdom, will somehow intervene to bring peace to all sides – if and when Jews trigger the appropriate response from him?